ArminJo/Arduino-FrequencyDetector/README.md

 While you press the button, the pitch range is measured. i.e. the minimum and maximum of the pitch you are whistling is stored.

-If you press the button again before the `PROGRAM_MODE_ADVANCED_END_DETECT_MILLIS` (3 seconds) timeout the duration of this second press is taken as the needed duration for the signal match to toggle the relay.
+If you press the button again before the `PROGRAM_MODE_ADVANCED_END_DETECT_MILLIS` (3 seconds) timeout the duration of this second press is taken as the required duration for the signal match to toggle the relay.
 Otherwise the `MATCH_MILLIS_NEEDED_DEFAULT` (1.2 seconds) are taken.
 After timeout of `PROGRAM_MODE_TIMEOUT_MILLIS` (5 seconds) the advanced programming mode is ended and the effective duration is echoed by the feedback LED.